gcobr/tradereporting/README.md

 # Trade reporting

 This application is a demonstration of how to build an API with SpringBoot following the requirements in [this document](./readme/requirements.md).
+It starts by ingesting trade event records from XML files into a local H2 SQL database.
+These records can then be queried through a REST API.
+Users can issue an HTTP GET request against the `/trades` path to obtain the results.
+The application performs a query against the database using hard-coded criteria as per the original requirements.
+Requirements also specificy some criteria that cannot be easily applied through a database query; therefore, the application applies an additional filter in memory to narrow down the result set even further after the first query returned.
+Only filtered results are then returned in a JSON response.

+The process of running the query and applying one or more filters has been modularized through Spring components to make changes and extensions easier in the future.
+A more detailed explanation is provided below.

 ## Dependency management